 Bonds issued by the FDFC are not guaranteed by the State or any local government.
 The FDFC Board does not provide project or entitlement approval (ie. zoning, future land use, site or building permitting, etc.), which can only come from Federal, State or the local jurisdiction where the project is located.

-Not every organization has access to the tax-exempt market to issue bonds.
-The IRS Code outlines certain borrowers or projects that qualify for tax-exempt financings.
-These non-governmental bonds are known as Private Activity Bonds (“PAB”).
+The IRS Code outlines certain borrowers or projects that qualify for tax-exempt financing.
+These non-governmental bonds are known as Private Activity Bonds (“PAB”) or 501 C 3 Bonds.
 The federal government limits the amount of PAB’s that can be issued by allocating to each state a certain amount of PAB allocation.
 Within the State of Florida, the Division of Bond Finance is given the responsibility for receiving the annual allotment from the federal government and foe managing the process for PAB allocation.
 Certain projects, such as Small Manufacturers or Not-for-Profit organizations are not required to seek PAB allocation by having an exemption from this process.

 It is also important to note that “tax-exempt” means the bond or debt instrument is exempt from federal income taxes.
 Tax-exempt bonds are neither a sponsorship nor subsidy since the government does not transfer part of its revenue to the borrower; rather the government has chosen to abstain from requiring that the borrower support the government (Walz v Tax Commission of the City of New York (1970).

 We will work with your team of finance professionals to move through the bond approval process in a timely and efficient manner.